Over 30 years ago, the Northeast Community Center was a field of grass and brush!

 In 1980, the site where The Northeast Community Center now stands was considered a “field of dreams” for Northeast neighbors.
 Although the period was an incredibly difficult economic time, Citizens of Northeast Spokane were able to convince City officials that bringing services together under one roof would enable a high level of collaboration among service providers and support neighbors in their efforts to be self-sufficient.

-As the model of service matured, neighbors began to see the Community Center as a HUB of activity.
+As the service model matured, neighbors began to see the Community Center as a HUB of activity.
 Committees from various neighborhood organizations and planning groups met in the Center.
 The Greater Hillyard Business Association, the Hillyard Neighborhood Council, COPS- Northeast, and the Hillyard Skate Park trace their roots to meetings in the facility.

 In the early 1990s, the Hillyard Steering Committee took the lead in addressing the needs of low-income seniors who wanted to stay in the neighborhood but could no longer manage the upkeep of their large homes.
-Partnering with Saint John’s Properties, 40-unit addition to Winchester Court, HUD subsidized apartments for seniors was constructed to wrap around the Center.
+Partnering with Saint John’s Properties, 40-unit addition to Winchester Court, HUD subsidized apartments for seniors were constructed to wrap around the Center.

 During this same period, the Spokane Public Library won support in a bond issue to build new Library facilities.
 In Hillyard, the new branch library was built on the campus of the Northeast Community Center.